npm/npmo-docs/up-and-running/customization.md

 ### Auth Scoped Installs

-Should authentication be required to install scoped modules?
+Should a user be required to authenticate against the registry (e.g. `npm login --registry=http://my-private-registry:8080`) in order to npm install scoped packages (e.g. ``@company/foo`)?

+This setting defaults to `Yes` to prevent anonymous users from installing private packages from your npm Enterprise registry.
+If your registry is running behind a firewall, you could set this to `No` to more easily share packages internally.

 ### Auth All Installs

-Should authentication be enabled to install both scoped (`@company/foo`), and global modules from your registry (`lodash`).
+Should a user be required to authenticate against the registry (e.g. `npm login --registry=http://my-private-registry:8080`) in order to `npm install` both scoped packages (e.g. `@company/foo`) and global packages (e.g. `lodash`)?

+This setting defaults to `No` so that global packages cached within your npm Enterprise registry may be installed without authentication, just like the public registry.
+If your registry is not running behind a firewall, you may want to set this to `Yes`.

 ### Auth Website